stepzen-dev/snippets/materializer/nestedfieldselection/README.md

-`@materializer` is allows the developer to seamlessly extend a type with data from another type by executing an operation, sometimes with arguments supplied by the extended type.
+`@materializer` is allows the developer to seamlessly extend a type with data by executing an operation, sometimes with arguments supplied by the extended type.

-Sometimes the data needed is nested, so @materializer provides the ability to specify a single field selection path.
+Sometimes for schema curation or celanliness the desried value of the field is from a nested value of the operation, for example, just picking a `city` from an `Address`  type.
+The @materializer directive provides the ability to specify a single field selection path.
+This snippet demonstrates how to do this.

-Assume that the original schema contains documents of type `document` with `content` and `author`, and that `content` has a required identifier provided by any request, and that the query operation only exposes direct access to the document, and not to the individaul `content` and `author`:
+Assume that the schema contains documents of type `Document` with `content` and `author`, and that `content` has a required identifier provided by any request, and that the query operation only exposes direct access to the document, and not to the individual `content` and `author`:

 ```
 type Document {
    docId: String
    content(id: String!): Content
-     @materializer(query: "content", arguments:[{name: "id" argument:"id"}])
    author: Author
-     @materializer(query: "author")
    lastUpdate: Date
 }